magsol/bsec-2015/README.md

 This repository contains the pptx slides and IPython Notebook file used to demonstrate basic large-scale image analysis using thunder-python.

+If you want to simply view the IPython notebook, just check out this repository, make sure you have Jupyter installed, and run the following command:

+`jupyter notebook path/to/ipynb_file.ipynb`

-If you want to run the IPython notebook, you'll need to install a few prerequisites, as well as perform some setup.
+If you want to run and **edit** the IPython notebook in a fully interactive way, you'll need to install a few prerequisites, as well as perform some setup.

 ## Install Prerequisites

  * python 2.7+
  * [jupyter 4.0+](https://jupyter.org/)
- * [Spark 1.4+](http://d3kbcqa49mib13.cloudfront.net/spark-1.4.1-bin-hadoop1.tgz) (built against **Hadoop 1.X**)
+ * [Spark 1.4+](http://d3kbcqa49mib13.cloudfront.net/spark-1.4.1-bin-hadoop1.tgz) (built against **Hadoop 1.X**; thunder is not yet compatible with Hadoop 2.X)
  * [thunder-python 0.5+](http://thunder-project.org/)
  * [awscli](https://aws.amazon.com/cli/)